MercifulB/quantobooks-reimagined-glow/README.md

 # QuantoBooks Reimagined

-A modern, responsive landing page for QuantoBooks, showcasing their AI-powered accounting solutions.
+A modern, responsive landing page for QuantoBooks.

 ## Features